Starling Bank Limited

 Principle 6: Stakeholder Relationships and Engagement

 Directors should foster effective stakeholder relationships aligned to the company’s purpose.
-The Board is responsible for overseeing meaningful engagement with stakeholders, including the workforce, and having regard to their views when taking decisions.
+The board is responsible for overseeing meaningful engagement with stakeholders, including the workforce, and having regard to their views when taking decisions.

+The Board fosters effective stakeholder relationships aligned to Starling’s purpose and values.
+The Board is responsible for overseeing meaningful engagement with its stakeholders, and having regard to their views when making decisions.
+Starling’s key stakeholders are its people, customers and suppliers, communities and environment, shareholders and regulatory bodies.
 The Board recognises the importance of engaging with each of these groups to help inform its strategy and decision-making.
-Regular updates to the Board on people, ESG initiatives, brand sentiment and media activity assist the Board in understanding the impacts of the Company’s policies and practices.
+Starling’s Corporate Governance Framework ensures that there is accountability, fairness and transparency in how the Bank is run and communicates with each stakeholder group.
+Regular updates to the Board on people, environmental, social and governance initiatives, brand sentiment and media activity assist the Board in understanding stakeholder impacts of the Group’s policies and practices.

 A group of Starling employees